Meadows Prize Awarded to CultureBank

-San Francisco-based initiative to develop a new investment model in Dallas to support artistic enterprises that help the community
+San Francisco-based initiative to develop an arts investment model in Dallas

 The Meadows School of the Arts at Southern Methodist University has announced that its 2018 Meadows Prize will be awarded to CultureBank, a new, San Francisco-based initiative that will establish a new investment model in Dallas to provide support for artistic enterprises that help the community.
 Dallas is one of several cities in a larger CultureBank national pilot program.